 24 Oct Why would you pay for British manufacturing and quality?

-I try to champion British products and British craftsmanship whenever I can.
+I try to champion British products and British craftsmanship whenever I can for our British Georgian interior design schemes.
 I come up against two issues on a regular basis.
 The first is the cost of high quality British made product and the second is the often-inconsistent quality that emerges from even the highest end of brands.

 So when I find a company whose products are consistently high quality I try to understand what it is that I, or my clients, are paying for and why they are able to deliver consistent standards where so many others fail.